Starling Marte: Personal life

 Marte has three children, sons Starling Jr. and Smerling and daughter Tiana, with his late wife, Noelia Brazoban.
 In May 2020, Brazoban suffered a heart attack and died while in the hospital awaiting surgery on a broken ankle.

-Marte's grandmother, who raised him from the age of 9, died in May 2022, almost two years to the day after the passing of his wife.
+Marte's mother died when he was nine years old.
+Starling was then raised by his grandmother, who died in May 2022.
 Upon his return to the Mets after being placed on the bereavement list, Marte hit a home run on the first pitch he faced from Colorado Rockies starter Germán Márquez, dedicating his hit to his "loved ones up in heaven."

+In August 2023, Marte got engaged to Elianny Santana.
+They married in the Dominican Republic in December of that year.